 1. A pain to set up

 The reason?
-It’s just not that simple for a layman.
+It’s just not a simple digital signage solution for a layman.

 For example, in order to set up the Raspberry Pi for digital signage, users must first buy all of the components including a case and power supply, assemble them and then install an open-source OS, which itself won’t be particularly user-friendly.
 Then, users must also know how to use a command line to get started.